CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/qa_cmaq_run_pcluster.md

 ```

-### Run the following R script that was provided by Kristen Foley
+### Run the following R script

-First check to see if R is already isntalled.
+First check to see if R is already installed.

 `R --version`